A new special function related to a discrete Gauss-Poisson distribution and some physics of the cell model with Curie-Weiss interactions: Summary and outlook

-Here, for the announced in the Abstract discrete Gauss-Poisson probability distribution function \eqref{GPD}, we have found the asymptotic behavior of its normalization $R(r;z)$, given by the infinite sum \eqref{R}, as $z\to+\infty$.
-In Section \ref{RRR} we recorded the related results without proof, and a detailed exposition of the derivation is planned for the nearest future.
+Thus, for the announced in the Abstract discrete Gauss-Poisson probability distribution function \eqref{GPD}, we have found the asymptotic behavior of its normalization $R(r;z)$, given by the infinite sum \eqref{R}, as $z\to+\infty$.
+In Section \ref{RRR} we recorded the related results without proof with a detailed exposition of the derivation planned for the nearest future.

-The asymptotic formulas found for the function $\ln R(r;z)$ provide quite accurate approximations in a wide range of $z$, down to $z\approx3$, which are illustrated in the left panels of Figures 1 and 2.
+The asymptotic formulas found for the function $\ln R(r;z)$ provide quite accurate approximations in a wide range of $z$ (down to $z\approx3$) which is illustrated on the left sections of Figures 1 and 2.

-At large enough values of $r$, exceeding some threshold value $r^*$, the difference \eqref{DIF} between the function $r\ln R(r;z)$ and its asymptotics becomes oscillatory.
-This interesting behavior is illustrated in the right-hand side of Figure 2.
-At this point we would like to notice two other instances where the periodic oscillatory behavior emerges in quite different situations, interesting from the mathematical point of view.
-These are \cite[Sec.
-4]{GRM17} and \cite[p.
-11, Fig. 4]{Sh24}.
+At large enough values of $r$ exceeding some threshold value $r^*$, the difference \eqref{DIF} between the function $r\ln R(r;z)$ and its asymptotics becomes oscillatory.
+This interesting behavior is illustrated on the right-hand side of Figure 2.
+At this point, we would like to mention two other instances \cite[Sec.
+4]{GRM17}, \cite[p.
+11, Fig. 4]{Sh24}, where the periodic oscillatory behavior emerges in different situations interesting from the mathematical point of view.

-Certainly, this special kind of oscillatory behavior deserves a further investigation.
+This special kind of oscillatory behavior certainly deserves a further investigation.